-Table 4-1: Roles and System Privileges that can be Assigned
+Table 1: Roles and System Privileges that can be Assigned

-Role or Privilege Affected Scope Access Description execute (role) Entire system, application, database, or single calculation Ability to calculate, read, and update data values for the assigned scope, using the assigned calculation.
-Supervisors, application designers for the application, and database designers for the database can run calculations without being granted execute access. designer (role) Application, if assigned at that level Ability to create, delete, and modify databases within the application (Application Designer). designer (role) Database, if assigned at that level Ability to modify outlines, create and assign filters, alter database settings, and remove locks on the database (Database Designer). create_application (system privilege) Entire system Ability to create and drop applications. create_user (system privilege) Entire system Ability to create and drop users and groups. supervisor (role) Entire system Full access to the entire system and all users and groups
+Role or Privilege Affected Scope Access Description no_access (role) Entire system, application, or database No access of any kind to the assigned scope, unless access is available globally or by means of a filter. read (role) Database Ability to read data values. write (role) Database Ability to read and update data values. execute (role) Entire system, application, database, or single calculation Ability to calculate, read, and update data values for the assigned scope, using the assigned calculation.
+Supervisors, application designers for the application, and database designers for the database can run calculations without being granted execute access.

+Role or Privilege Affected Scope Access Description designer (role) Application, if assigned at that level Ability to create, delete, and modify databases within the application (Application Designer). designer (role) Database, if assigned at that level Ability to modify outlines, create and assign filters, alter database settings, and remove locks on the database (Database Designer). create_application (system privilege) Entire system Ability to create and drop applications. create_user (system privilege) Entire system Ability to create and drop users and groups. supervisor (role) Entire system Full access to the entire system and all users and groups